codingnoob47/ShekharTanwar/TimeSeries-Projects-master/README.md

 3) Monthly Sales Of French Champagne
 4) Rossmann Stores

+# NOTE : This Readme Will Dicuss The Following Project :

-## NOTE : This Readme will dicuss the Rossmann Stores Forecasting Project.
+## Rossmann Stores Forecasting

 ### Project Goal